Ragnar Lodbrok: Danish sources

 The sons were installed as sub-kings in various conquered territories.
 Ragnar led a Viking expedition to England and killed its king, Hama, before killing the earls of Scotland and installing Sigurd Snake-in-the Eye and Radbard as governors.
 Norway was also subjugated, and Fridleif was made ruler there and in Orkney.
 Later on, Ragnar with three sons invaded Sweden where a new king called Sörle had appeared and withheld the heritage of Thora's sons.
-Sörle and his army were massacred and Björn Ironside was installed on the throne.
-Some time later Björn was put in charge of Norway, while Ragnar appointed another son, Eric Weatherhat, as ruler in Sweden; he was subsequently killed by a certain Eysteinn.
+Sörle and his army were massacred, and Björn Ironside was installed on the throne.
+Sometime later Björn was put in charge of Norway, while Ragnar appointed another son, Eric Weatherhat, as ruler in Sweden; he was subsequently killed by a certain Eysteinn.
 One of the sons, Ubbe, revolted against his father at the instigation of his maternal grandfather Esbjørn, and could only be defeated and captured with utmost effort.
 Saxo moreover tells of repeated expeditions to the British Isles, one of which cost the lives of Dunvat and Radbard. Ælla, son of Hama, with the help of allies known collectively as the Galli – possibly a group of Norse-Gaels (who were known in Old Irish as Gall-Goídil), expelled Ragnar's sub-ruler Ivar the Boneless from England and remained a persistent enemy.
 Finally, the Scythians were forced to accept Hvitserk as their ruler.
-In the end Hvitserk was treacherously captured by the Hellespontian prince Daxon and burnt alive with his own admission.
-Hearing this, Ragnar led an expedition to Kievan Rus' and captured Daxon who was curiously spared and exiled.
+In the end, Hvitserk was treacherously captured by the Hellespontian prince Daxon and burnt alive with his own admission.
+Hearing this, Ragnar led an expedition to Kievan Rus' and captured Daxon who was spared and exiled.

 Unlike the Icelandic sources, Saxo's account of Ragnar Lodbrok's reign is largely a catalog of successful Viking invasions over an enormous geographical area.
 Among the seaborne expeditions was one against the Bjarmians and Finns (Saami) in the Arctic north.
 The Bjarmian use of magic spells caused foul weather and the sudden death of many Danish invaders, and the Finnish archers on skis turned out to be a formidable foe.
-Eventually these two tribes were put to flight and the Bjarmian king was slain.
+Eventually, these two tribes were put to flight, and the Bjarmian king was slain.
 The historical king Harald Klak is by Saxo (based on a passage in Adam's chronicle) made into another persistent enemy of Ragnar, who several times incited the Jutes and Scanians to rebel, but was regularly defeated.
 After the last victory over Harald, Ragnar learned that King Ælla had massacred Ragnar's men on Ireland.
-Incensed, he attacked the English king with his fleet but was captured and thrown to his death in the snake pit - the fate ascribed by tradition to the early Burgundian king Gunnar, as recounted in the Icelandic sagas.
+Incensed, he attacked the English king with his fleet but was captured and thrown to his death in the snake pit – the fate ascribed by tradition to the early Burgundian king Gunnar, as recounted in the Icelandic sagas.
 In spite of all his praise for Ragnar Lodbrok, Saxo also considers his fate as God's rightful vengeance for the contempt he had shown the Christian religion.